Over 40 years of business travel

 Wayte Travel Management respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you visit our website (regardless of where you visit it from) or when you otherwise provide personal data to us via other means (such as over the telephone) in order to purchase travel arrangements from us, and tell you about your privacy rights and how the law protects you.

 This privacy notice is provided in a layered format so that you can easily click through to the specific areas set out below.
-Alternatively you can download a pdf version of the policy here (216 KB)

 Please also use refer to the Glossary that we have set out at the end of the Policy, if there is any terminology used in this privacy notice that you are unfamiliar with or that you don’t fully understand.